Ayub Khan (actor)

 Ayub Khan (born 23 February 1969) is an Indian film and television actor.
-He is the nephew of the legendary actor Dilip Kumar.
+He is the nephew of the actor Dilip Kumar.

 Personal life

 Khan was born to former 1950s actress Begum Para and actor Nasir Khan, brother to Bollywood superstar Dilip Kumar.

 While in college, Khan met Niharika Bhasin, known for films like Rock On!!
 (2008) and The Dirty Picture (2011).
 When Niharika left for the US for her studies, they married other people.
 After 11 years they divorced and married each other.
 The couple divorced in 2016.